Christmas tree lighting at Crystal Cove beach

 Parking at Los Trancos parking lot on the inland side of Pacific Coast Highway.
 For the event on Saturday afternoon, State Parks will waive the $15 parking fee at Los Trancos parking lot.
 Shuttle service is $1 each way.

-Alternatively you can park at the Crystal Cove Shopping center and go on a 15 min walk to the beach.
-We end up going to Bear Flag – a phenomenal seafood restaurant to eat every time anyways so I don’t feel that terrible at all anyway =)
+1. Alternatively you can park at the Crystal Cove Shopping center and go on a 15 min walk to the beach.
+There are several nice brunch spots on the strip.
+Usually we end up going to Bear Flag – an excellent seafood restaurant.

 Christmas tree lighting ceremony